 For financial assets classified as 'loans and receivables', a provision for impairment is established when there is objective evidence that the Fund will not be able to collect all amounts due according to the original terms.
-The amount of the provision is determined based on the provisioning criteria specified by SECP.
+The amount of the provision and its subsequent reversal is determined based on the provisioning criteria specified by SECP.